 One thing that the insolvency practitioners will be checking carefully is whether you have any overdrawn director’s loan accounts or if you paid anyone preferentially.

 The liquidator will also pay close attention to your bounce-back loan and whether you applied for the correct amount or inflated your turnover.
 They will want to know how you spent the money from the bounce-back loan, whether it was spent correctly or for personal benefit.
 This may include paying for a new car or extension, which the loan was not intended for.
-This is known as bounce back loan fraud.
+This is known as bounce-back loan fraud and will not be taken lightly by the Insolvency Service.

 The insolvency practitioner will also want to see if you have sold any assets undervalue before liquidating.
-This will land you in trouble.
+This will land you in trouble as the company director.
 If you want to sell assets before the liquidation, you must ensure that you have an independent valuation completed and retain all documentation relating to the sales.
+If you fail to do this, your actions will be included in the director’s report for the liquidated company.

 What to do next

-You should seek advice if you are concerned about any of these aspects.
-It’s important to remember that not all director’s conduct reports lead to a negative outcome.
+It’s important to remember that not all director’s conduct reports lead to a negative outcome in insolvent liquidation.
 If it’s found that you’ve acted in good faith, complied with your legal obligations and did everything you could to try and save the company, then you’re unlikely to face any serious consequences.

-In conclusion, a director’s conduct report can be a worrying prospect, but it’s important to remember that it’s just one part of the insolvency process.
-If you’re the subject of a report, make sure that you respond to the insolvency practitioner appropriately and in a timely manner.
+In conclusion, a director’s conduct report can be a worrying prospect, but it’s important to remember that it’s just one part of the insolvency process for your business.
+If you’re the subject of a report, make sure that you respond to the insolvency practitioner appropriately and in a timely manner to avoid causing significant harm to your reputation.

 If you’ve become insolvent and you’re struggling to pay your debts on time, get some advice early.
 The earlier you seek advice, the better the outcome for everybody, including you.
 Seeking advice early will also look better in your director’s conduct report.
-We hope that you’ve found this blog useful into director’s conduct reports.
+We hope that you’ve found this blog useful into director conduct investigations and the reporting service.
+Contact us today for support.

 I'm Chris Worden, Managing Director at 1st Business Rescue.
 With over 7 years of experience, I help UK directors navigate the complex world of UK corporate insolvency.
 We offer free and independent advice to UK directors and advise them about what options may be available to them if their limited company starts to struggle.